nathanaellloyd/finalproject--pingpong/README.md

 - Enable the user to set the size of the tournament.
 - Create a more visually interesting way to show the fixtures.
+- The ability to record scores for each player, or mark which player won from each pairing, to create the next round of the   tournament playoffs
+- A continutation of rounds generated until the final